Agricultural fencing

-In agriculture, fences are used to keep animals in or out of an area.
-They can be made from a wide variety of materials, depending on terrain, location and animals to be confined.
-Most agricultural fencing averages about 4 ft high, and in some places, the height and construction of fences designed to hold livestock is mandated by law.
+In agriculture, fences are used to keep animals out of, or inside, an area.
+They can be made from a wide variety of materials, depending on terrain, location, and animals to be confined.
+Most agricultural fencing is about 4 ft high, and in some places, the height and construction of fences designed to hold livestock is mandated by law.

 A fencerow is the strip of land by a fence that is left uncultivated.
 It may be a hedgerow or a shelterbelt (windbreak) or a refuge for native plants.
 If not too narrow, it acts as a habitat corridor.